 - The MCRD San Diego I.T.
 Card specifically states that “IT will never be assigned to a unit as a result of one recruit’s actions”, and the MCRD Parris Island I.T.
 Card states that “S.D.I.s may IT the whole platoon only as a response to the deficiencies of the platoon as a whole.”
 Thus, by assigning I.T. to a group as a result of your actions, your D.I.s are in violation of a direct order and you will be able to use this as ammunition against them when your D.I.s send you to talk to your Company or Series Commander.

-Step 3: After a few days of continuous resistance, your D.I.s will most likely send you to speak to either your Company or Series Commander.
+Step 3: After a day or two of continuous resistance, your D.I.s will most likely send you to speak to either your Company or Series Commander.
 It’s important that you keep up your mindset, don’t stand at attention, don’t salute, don’t address the Commander as sir or ma’am.
 That being said, if your Commander speaks to you in a courteous, respectful manner, then speak to your Commander with similar courtesy.
 Your Commander will probably ask you why you’re behaving as you are, why you don’t want to be a marine anymore, and may even offer to make some changes if you will resume training.
 Decline his or her offers, and continue to resist.
 Within a few days after this meeting you will most likely be dropped to Recruit Separations Platoon (RSP).

 Once you’ve made it to RSP you can afford to relax a little bit.
 At this point you know you’re being processed for discharge, so you can afford to act like a “good recruit” and say your “yes sirs” etc. just to make your life a little bit easier.
 You can expect to spend at least 2 weeks in RSP, and possibly quite a bit longer, but once you get out you will be out of the marine corps for good, so the few weeks of RSP should be well worth it.